JasmeetSinghBali/TNG/nestjs_snippets_interm_advanc/domain-driven-cqrs-nest-mongodb/README.md

 8. finally wiring up create-camper.handler and then emit event for other part of the program to know about the camper create command

 9. events are triggered after command has been executed

+10. finally we want to presist the newly created camper in the database ref: camper-factory.ts